hot-meal/coding-guide/README.md

 ### Practicality over purity

-Use semantic html, but not at the cost of pragmatism.
-Try to use the least amount of code with the fewest intricacies when possible.
+Use semantic html, but be pragmatic.
+Prefer the option that gives the least amount of code with the fewest intricacies.

 ```html
     <!-- Good -->